 The thyroid gland is below the Adam’s apple (called the thyroid cartilage) in the front of the neck.
 In most people, you can’t see or feel the thyroid.
 It’s butterfly shaped, with 2 sides called lobes.
 A thin piece of tissue called the isthmus connects the lobes.

 The job of the thyroid gland is to make hormones that help control heart rate, blood pressure, body temperature, and weight.

-Most thyroid (THY-royd) cancers are found when patients see a doctor because of new neck lumps (called nodules [NOD-yools]).
-Sometimes doctors find neck lumps during a check-up.
+Most thyroid cancers are found when patients see a doctor because of new neck lumps (called nodules).
+Sometimes doctors find neck lumps during a physical exam.
 Yet other times thyroid cancer may be found during an ultrasound test for other health problems.

 Blood tests: Blood tests alone can’t tell if a thyroid lump is cancer.
 But they can help show if the thyroid is working the way it should.